 Just as there are different ways to communicate your message, there are different ways for audience members to search for your content.
 Voice search is on the rise, and with Google announcing plans to make visual content more useful in search, marketers need to be ready for the rise of alternative search.

 More than half of marketers increased their use of image-based content, and over one-third increased audio-only content.
 This shows marketers are moving in the right direction by producing more and different content for audiences.
 But if you’re creating different content without also thinking through how your audience will find it, it will not do a lot of good.
-As we go into 2019, prioritizing multimedia content and the alternative search will be important.
+As we go into 2019, multimedia content and the alternative search will be one of the marketing trends.

 7. Less will be more.